davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

         2. dumb component 'barchart': as a user, when I open the homepage of the application I want to see an overview in the form of a bar chart of the evaluations (fun & difficult) of all students.

-        3. slicing and dicing option 3: (order of 3, 1 then 2 is deliberate)
+        3. slicing and dicing option 3: (order of slicing-and-dicing options 3, 1 then 2 is deliberate)
             dumb component: as a user, I want to see a line-chart representation of my data showing the average grade for "fun" and the average grade for "difficult".
             Just like the barchart.
 Same axes as barchart, so feed the same props obj into the linechart.
 The slicing-and-dicing options will be reflected at the same time in barchart and linechart.